 21. Keyword Density Analyzer Tool.
 With this simple tool, you can paste in links to your webpages and analyze them for getting to the right meta tags, page titles, post titles, and you'll learn about the optimal balance of keywords to use when creating new content.

 22. Click-to-Tweet by CoSchedule.
 This tool is as minimalist and straight forward as it gets when it comes to embedding quick and easy tweetable bits anywhere on your website with an easy-to-install WordPress plugin.
+I use it within this post!

 24. Buzzsumo.
 I use this diverse researching tool to concept potential blog post topics, find key influencers to help distribute my content, and identify opportunities to build relationships with potential partner sites.
 You can use it to see how many social shares a competitor's blog post has, which will give you insights as to which social channels that topic may perform best on.
 It’s a great place to see which topics related to your online business get the most attention, so that you don’t go flying blind the next time you write a new blog post.

 Yoast is legendary in the SEO industry, and their optimization plugin for WordPress posts and pages lives up to their reputation.
 All you do is fill in the sections for meta title, meta description, target keyword, then Yoast scans your content and gives you precise recommendations for how to further optimize your content for ranking well.
+If you're starting a blog or relying on content marketing to drive new customers into your pipeline, this is a must-have online business tool for your arsenal.

 26. AddThis.
 This social media-driven sharing tool, has a suite of offerings including the social sharing widgets you see on this site.
 Their targeting tools allow you to zoom in on your website visitors to create dynamic portrait based on geography, mobile usage, social media connections, and more.

 27. Narrow.io.
-Created by content marketer, Sujan Patel, this tool can help you build a targeted Twitter following that regularly engages with the content you create & share.
+Created by content marketer, Sujan Patel, this online business tool can help you build a targeted Twitter following that regularly engages with the content you create & share.
 It automates and streamlines the process of engaging with your target market, based on keywords and hashtags you identify with.

 28. Google AdWords.
 Affordable, targeted paid marketing to as wide or as narrow a client base as you'd like within Google's sponsored search results or across their vast display network of partner sites.
 Cheaply test the viability of your product by driving paid traffic at a quick landing page to see if they'll sign up for more information about your online business.
 Attract your first customers who are ready to buy, conduct aggressive A/B testing campaigns, and grow your userbase with relatively cheap pay-per-click advertising.